Vonage/vonage-node-sdk/README.md

     info: function() {args...},
     warn: function() {args...}
   },
-  // Set a custom timeout for requests to Nexmo in milliseconds.
+  // Set a custom timeout for requests to Vonage in milliseconds.
 Defaults to the standard for Node http requests, which is 120,000 ms.
   timeout: integer,
-  // Set a custom host for requests instead of api.nexmo.com
+  // Set a custom host for requests instead of api.vonage.com
   apiHost: string,
-  // Set a custom host for requests instead of rest.nexmo.com
+  // Set a custom host for requests instead of rest.vonage.com
   restHost: string
 }
 ```